Nova Venécia

 Nova Venécia is a Brazilian municipality in the state of Espírito Santo.
-Its population was 50,434 (2020) and its area is 1,448 km².
+Its population was 50,434 (2020) and its area is 1,448 km2.
 The seat of the municipality is at 65 meters above sea level.

+Founded in 1888 with the name of Colônia de Santa Leocádia, it later became Colônia de Nova Venécia taking the new name from the Italian immigrants from the Veneto.